 He gains pleasure and peace from spending time exercising in nature.

-Having travelled all over the world and visited numerous wildlife sites, I fell in love with nature and all its creatures.
+Having traveled all over the world and visited numerous wildlife sites, I fell in love with nature and all its creatures.
 It is very difficult for me to understand why we humans keep on killing all kind of animals just for pleasure and/or decoration or even for unproven medical purposes.
 We only stop doing so once we killed the last one of its kind!
 This has to be stopped in order to preserve these animals for our generations to come and to stop us from disturbing nature’s harmony.

 Susan holds two Bachelor of Arts degrees in Conservation Biology; Scientific Illustration from Arcadia University and a Master of Forensic Science degree from Drexel University College of Medicine.
 Currently she is the Program Director and an instructor for the first fully online certificate program in Wildlife Forensic Science and Conservation at the University of Florida, and travels extensively teaching workshops in wildlife forensics.
 In the past, she developed an animal forensic science track at Drexel University College of Medicine to offer as part of their graduate forensics program.
 She spent many years as Forensics Manager for the Pennsylvania SPCA, where she developed the first Forensics Unit and handled all forensic responsibilities associated with humane law enforcement animal cruelty cases.
 Susan is active in many professional organizations including the Society for Conservation Biology, Animal Behavior Society, Guild of Natural Science Illustrators, Association of Women in Forensic Science, American Academy of Forensic Science, and the International Association for Identification, and she currently serves on the Board of the International Veterinary Forensic Sciences Association.
 She also serves on the Pennsylvania and Philadelphia Animal Response Teams.